An epidemic model in inhomogeneous environment: Preliminaries

 \subsection{Virus spread model}

 We take $\mathbb{K}_n$, the complete graph on $n$ vertices, as the base state space where the infection takes place and recall that, for $J\in \N$, the type of a vertex is represented by the \emph{type function} $\type:\mathbb{K}_n\to\{1,2\ldots,J\}$ that is, for each vertex $v$, $\type(v)=i\in \{1,2\ldots,J\}$ means that $v$ is of type $i$.
 The type function is deterministic and fixed at the beginning.
 For $i\in [J]$, denote by $n_i=|\{v\in\mathbb{K}_n:\ \type(v)=i\}|$ the number of vertices in $\mathbb{K}_n$ with type $i$, so that $n=\sum_{i=1}^J n_i$.
-We assume that each vertex of type $i\in[J]$ has been assigned the weight $p_i\in(0,1)$ (the probability) so that the total weight is $1=n_1p_1+n_2p_2+\ldots n_J p_J$.
+We assume that each vertex of type $i\in[J]$ has been assigned the weight $p_i\in(0,1)$ (the probability) so that the total weight is $1=n_1p_1+n_2p_2+\ldots +n_J p_J$.
 The goal of this paper is to extend part of the results in \cite{comets14}, where all vertices have the same type and equal weights $1/n$, to the non-homogeneous setting of vertices with different types and weights.
 If $p_1=\ldots=p_J=\frac{1}{n}$, then the proportion $n_i/n$ of vertices of type $i$ in the graph represents the weight of this group.
-We do not restrict to the case of equal probabilities, and the weight of the group of vertices of type $i$ will be denoted by $\alpha_i:=p_i n_i$, for $i\in[J]$. \paragraph*{Description of the virus spread model.} We consider the following stochastic process in discrete time.
+We do not restrict to the case of equal probabilities, and the weight of the group of vertices of type $i$ will be denoted by $\alpha_i:=n_i p_i$, for $i\in[J]$. \paragraph*{Description of the virus spread model.} We consider the following stochastic process in discrete time.
 At time $t=0$, a fixed vertex $v_0\in\mathbb{K}_n$ receives a virus from outside, and it spreads the virus among the vertices of $\mathbb{K}_n$ at random, considering that the spread capacity of each vertex is limited and encoded in the following random variables.
-Let $\L^1,\ldots,\L^J$ be $J$ independent $\N$-valued random variables representing the number of infection attempts that vertices of different types make once they are infected.
-Furthermore, denote by $L^{(i,j)}$ the $\mathds{N}$-valued random variable that gives the number of vertices of type $j$ that one infected vertex of type $i$ can in turn infect, so $\L^i=\sum_{j=1}^JL^{(i,j)}$, and for $i\in [J]$.
-The random variables $L^{(i,j)}$ will also be used as entries of an offspring distribution matrix $L$ in a multitype Galton-Watson process in what follows.
+Let $\L^1,\ldots,\L^J$ be $J$ independent $\N$-valued random variables, where for $i\in[J]$, $\L^i$ represents the number of infection attempts a vertex of type $i$ can make once infected.
+Furthermore, for $i,j\in [J]$ denote by $L^{(i,j)}$ the $\mathds{N}$-valued random variable that gives the number of vertices of type $j$ that one infected vertex of type $i$ can in turn infect, so $\L^i=\sum_{j=1}^JL^{(i,j)}$.
+Below, the random variables $L^{(i,j)}$ will also be used as entries of an offspring distribution matrix $L$ in a multitype Galton-Watson process.